 NS/EP NGN Priority Services (NS/EP NGN-PS) [ATIS-1000057] are the evolution of legacy GETS and WPS to achieve service continuity in the packet-switched NGN, and to leverage the NGN to offer new features and priority multimedia services.

-Note: NS/EP NGN-PS and NS/EP NGN-GETS are used interchangeable in ATIS standards.
+Note: NS/EP NGN-PS and NS/EP NGN-GETS are used interchangeably in ATIS standards.

 Wireless Priority Service (WPS) [ATIS-1000057] is a circuit-switched form of ETS for voice (and voiceband data) using subscription-based authentication, in which a user can invoke the service by dialing a feature code from a WPS-subscribed mobile phone served by a public wireless network.
 WPS provides priority treatment across originating and terminating public wireless networks, including priority radio resource assignment upon call origination and termination.

+Note: Use of “NS/EP Priority Service” in this standard refers to any service supported using the “ETS” and/or ‘WPS namespaces (GETS, WPS and NGN-PS).

 Acronyms & Abbreviations